Share

 Image courtesy of the Northern Clay Center.

 The University of Minnesota Center for Holocaust and Genocide Studies and the Northern Clay Center sponsored an exhibit of works by ceramicist Daisy Brand, which opened at the Center on January 13, 2006.
 Brand grew up in a middle-class family in eastern Czechoslovakia.
 At the age of 14, she was deported with her family to Auschwitz.
 She was later sent to a slave labor camp in Riga, and subsequently to five other camps.
-She was the only member of her family to survive the war.
+She and her sister Miriam were the only member of their family to survive the war.

 After liberation, Brand moved to Israel and then to the U.S. In 1963, she enrolled at the School of the Museum of Fine Arts in Boston, where she majored in ceramics.
 She later studied at Boston University School for the Arts.
 Brand continues to maintain a studio in Boston.